MicrosoftDocs/bot-docs/articles/includes/quickstart-javascript.md

 > This call may also hang without exiting if python is already installed on your system:

 > ```bash
+> # only run this command if you are on Windows.
+Read the above note.
 > npm install -g windows-build-tools
 > ```